knickwall/bruntsfield-office/README.md

-# WorkAdventure Map Starter Kit
+# Bruntsfield Office (based on WorkAdventure Template)

 ![map](./map.png)

-This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).
+This is a test map based on the starter kit for [WorkAdventure](https://workadventu.re).

 To understand how to use this starter kit, follow the tutorial at [https://workadventu.re/map-building](https://workadventu.re/map-building).